keegandonley/hypothesis/src/content/docs/html-entity.md

 Encodes only characters outside the ASCII range (0-127), leaving standard English characters unchanged.
 Non-ASCII characters are encoded to either named entities (e.g. `é` → `&eacute;`) or numeric entities (e.g. `⚡` → `&#9889;`) depending on availability.

 **All Characters**
 Encodes all special HTML characters plus all non-ASCII characters.
-This provides maximum compatibility for systems that require full entity encoding.
+Use it for systems that require full entity encoding.

 ## Decoding